shershen08/single-spa-hyperapp/README.md

 ```
 import singleSpaHyperApp from 'single-spa-hyperapp';

-// following props must be exported from your hyperApp root file
+// following props must be exported from your Hyperapp root file
 import {hyperApp, appActions, appState, appView, mountEl} from './app'

 ```